200-hour Yoga Teacher Training Curriculum

 Yoga asana and breathing exercises

-The course covers 21 basic asanas in complete, very detail including the proper alignment, important benefits, counter indications, precautions, individual adjustments, corrections, and modifications as well as different variations.
+The course covers 21 foundational asanas in complete, very detail including the proper alignment, important benefits, counter indications, precautions, individual adjustments, corrections, and modifications as well as different variations.
 Furthermore, the course teaches additional 170 asanas including 84 beginners asanas.

-The course also covers the Shat Kriyas, the three main Bandhas, eight advanced breathing exercises, pregnancy yoga, yoga for children, and yoga for elderly and for people with limited movements.
+The course also covers the three main Bandhas, eight advanced breathing exercises, pregnancy yoga, yoga for children, and yoga for elderly and for people with limited movements.
 In the morning, the How to teach class explains the skills and techniques for teaching yoga.
 The students learn the most effective way to explain the yoga asanas and give accurate corrections and modifications of the asanas suited to each individual.
 You will also learn the most efficient communication and motivation techniques.
 In this class, you will also practice teaching in groups.
 The additional 40 hours are provided for this class in addition to the 200 hours of yoga training.

 Karma Yoga is practiced daily for one hour.
 Karma Yoga includes volunteer work or selfless service.